kholzapfel/sdaq/README.md

-## H5DAQ
+## SDAQ

-H5DAQ is a standalone module which provides a DAQ system based on hdf5-files powered by ``h5py, numpy, logging, scheduler``.
+SDAQ is a standalone module which provides a DAQ system based on hdf5-files powered by ``h5py, numpy, logging, scheduler``.
 The package consists of two main classes [DAQDaemon](#daqdaemon) and [DAQJob](#daqjob).

 #### Table of Contents